-Recently I upgraded to windows 8 by getting a new laptop and I was amazed that the environment and design is quite different from Windows 7 environment.
-One of the options that are available on window 7 are either disabled or hidden in windows 8.
+Recently, I upgraded to Windows 8 by getting a new laptop, and I was amazed that the environment and design are quite different from the Windows 7 environment.
+One of the options that are available on Windows 7 is either disabled or hidden in Windows 8.
 One of the basic functions that Microsoft decided to hide is hibernate mode.
-Unlike windows 7 where you click on Start button and at the right panel, you just over your mouse to find hibernate button.
+Unlike Windows 7, where you click on the Start button, on the right panel, you just hover over your mouse to find the hibernate button.

-I don’t know why Microsoft decided to hide hibernate mode from power option in windows 8, but one thing I realize with windows 8 OS is that it was designed for tablet and not desktop.
-Besides that, Microsoft said users don’t shutdown their system and this goes a long way to kill the battery and reduce the lifespan of the laptop.
-They want you to always shutdown your system
+I don’t know why Microsoft decided to hide hibernate mode from the power option in Windows 8, but one thing I realise about the Windows 8 OS is that it was designed for tablets and not desktops.
+Besides that, Microsoft said users don’t shut down their system, and this goes a long way towards killing the battery and reducing the lifespan of the laptop.
+They want you to always shut your system

 Follow the 4 steps below to learn how to enable hibernate mode on your windows 8 system:

-Step 1: You need to access your power options by clicking the battery icon from your system tray and select more power options from the panel that pops up.
+Step 1: You need to access your power options by clicking the battery icon from your system tray and selecting more power options from the panel that pops up.